woguan/Legend-Wings/README.md

 Note: Each new feature moves from Low Priority -> High Priority -> Todo List.
 In short, low priority items will go up.

-## Discovered Bugs (Unless it is critical error, this section is usually in low priority):
+## Discovered Bugs:
 - Characters are too big on smaller devices.
+[07/11/2017]: I will add to High Priority soon
 - Pinky completly freeze itself when it kills the player

+#### Note about bugs:
+Unless it crashes the game.
+Above bugs are put in low priority to be fixed.

 ## Main Accomplishments:
 - [✔️] Add support for iPhone 5, iPhone 6, iPhone 6 Plus, iPhone 7, iPhone 7 Plus